Wet Rooms – Pros and Cons

 October 10, 2017

-You may think if you only have a small space that a wet room may not be feasible.
+You may think that if you only have a small space, a wet room might not be feasible.

-Think again, creating a wet room can make the smaller bathroom appear much larger, and small wet rooms are actually really functional.
+Think again—creating a wet room can actually make a small bathroom feel much larger, and compact wet rooms are often highly functional.

 From all the years of doing these types of bathroom renovations, especially in Perth, it’s important to note that everyone has a different tolerance for excess water.